SRGSSR/pillarbox-android/pillarbox-ui/docs/README.md

 - `ScaleMode.Fill` : Fill player content to the parent container.
 - `ScaleMode.Crop` : Crop player content inside the parent container and keep aspect ratio.
 Content outside the parent container will be clipped.

-## Surface types
+### Surface types

-PlayerSurface allows choosing between multiple surface types:
+`PlayerSurface` allows choosing between multiple types of surface:

- - `SurfaceType.Surface` : The player is linked to a `SurfaceView` the default option.
-   This option is the more optimized version and allows to play any content including DRM protected content.
+- `SurfaceType.Surface` (default): the player is linked to a `SurfaceView`.
+This option is the most optimized version, and supports playing any content including DRM protected content.
- - `SurfaceType.Texture`: The player is linked to a `TextureView`.
-   This surface maybe interesting when dealing with animation and surface type has issue.
+- `SurfaceType.Texture`: the player is linked to a `TextureView`.
+This option may be interesting when dealing with animation, and the `Surface` option doesn't work as expected.
- - `SurfaceType.Spherical` : The player is linked to a `SphericalGLSurfaceView`.
+- `SurfaceType.Spherical`: the player is linked to a `SphericalGLSurfaceView`.
 This surface type is suited when playing 360° video content.

+> [!NOTE]
-The two last surface types are not suited when playing DRM protected content.
+> The last two surface types are not suited when playing DRM protected content.

 ### Listen to player states